GoogleCloudPlatform/eventarc-samples/eventarc-agentic-workflows/README.md

 This optional section pertains to running agents locally, using the agent Web UI, running evaluations, and manually invoking agents.

+Ensure you have [Set Environment Variables](#set-environment-variables) before running the commands below.

 <details>